patrickcping/dvtf-pingctl/README.md

 jq '.name = "abcde"' ./path/to/my/export.json | dvtf-pingctl validate
 ```

-## Config Generation
+## Terraform HCL Config Generation

 Generate HCL configuration from a DaVinci service JSON export file using the `dvtf-pingctl generate ...` command.
+The command will generate a Terraform module by default, with variables for connector properties and variable values.

 ### Specifying an Output Path